redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ### Running your own cache layer

 We run our instance of the cache layer on AWS.
 However, it can be deployed on GCP, Azure, Heroku or any other service.
 You should set up a mongoDB instance (the simplest way to do this is using [Mongo Atlas](https://www.mongodb.com/cloud)).
-Then you should place .secrets.json file into the root folder of the repo and run the app using `yarn dev` command.
+Then you should place .secrets.json file into the root folder of the repo and run the app using the `yarn dev` command.

 ## ArGue - Dispute resolution protocol [to be implemented]